bjt-user/java/installation.md

 And now it works, `which java` shows the right folder and `java version` the right version.\
 Compiling a hello world java file with `java hw.java` also works.

-Another way to change the environment variables closer to the root:
+There is another way to change the environment variables closer to the root of the system.\
 The environment variables on Debian were in this file:
 ```
 sudo vim /etc/profile